lucascarvalhobr/salescatalog/README.md

 # Sales Catalog

 This project is a sample CRUD for  products.
-I built this API for studying purposes, for testing artchitectures models.
+I built this API for studying purposes and for testing artchitectures models and concepts about CQRS.

 The stack used is: